MicrosoftDocs/mixed-reality/mixed-reality-docs/mrtk-porting-guide.md

 # Getting your existing app ready for HoloLens 2

+This guide is specifically tailored to help developers who have an existing Unity app for HoloLens 1 to port their application for the new HoloLens 2 device.

+There are four key steps for migrating a Unity app to Hololens 2.

+1) Migrate project to latest version of Unity
+2) Update scene/project settings in Unity
+3) Compile dependencies/plugins for ARM processor
+4) Update to Mixed Reality Toolkit version 2

+It is **highly recommended** that, before beginning the porting process, developers utilize source control to save a snapshot of the original state of their app.
+Additionally, it is recommended to *save* state at various points during the process.
+It can also be very helpful to have another Unity instance of the original app to allow for side-by-side comparison during the port process.

+**** ADD NOTE FOR Latest tools & visual studio etc**

+## Migrate project to latest version of Unity

+The first step to porting your Unity application will be to open it in the latest version of Unity.
+Currently, there are two options to choose from: Unity 2018.3.x or Unity 2019.1.x beta.
+There are mulltiple trade-offs between these two versions but the primary difference of significance is the ability to compile for ARM64 in Unity 2019+.

+Developers should assess any plugin dependencies currently existing in their project and whether or not these DLLs can be built for ARM64.
+If a strong dependency plugin cannot be built for ARM64, then one will have to utilize Unity 2018.3.x LTS.
+Porting to ARM64 is generally desired, if possible, as there are many performance improvements seen on device as compared to ARM32.

+Table for Unity 2018.3.x vs Unity 2019+
+ARM 32 vs ARM 64
+Stable LTS build vs Beta release by Unity
+.NET deprecated vs .NET scripting back-end removed UNET deprecated vs UNET removed

+## Update scene/project settings in Unity

+## Compile dependencies/plugins for ARM processor

+## Update to MRTK version 2

 If you have an existing HoloLens app built in Unity, here is your best bet - start with current HoloLens (1st gen),  latest Visual Studio, Unity 2018.3.x, and MRTK version 2.
 MRTK version 2 is the new toolkit on top of Unity supporting both HoloLens (1st gen) and HoloLens 2, and where all of the new HoloLens 2 capabilities have been added, such as hand interactions and eye tracking.